LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 ### Create Sub Settings

 If you want more structure in your settings but don't want to use Sections, you can create sub-settings that can be accessed via a button.
 Just create a new class, and let it inherit from `Config`.
-Add a field with the same type and create a new instance of said class.
+Add a field with the same type in your configuration (just the type, not a `ConfigProperty`) and create a new instance of said class.
+As you might have noticed, you don't have to use the `AddonConfig` superclass for sub-settings.
+The `AddonConfig` class is required for your main configuration, but not for subsettings.

 If you want to display more than just the advanced-button (the button that lets you access the sub-settings), add the `@ParentSetting` annotation to the field of the most desirable setting.